Humana Inc Q3 Profit Decreases, But Beats Estimates

-WASHINGTON (dpa-AFX) - Humana Inc (HUM) released earnings for third quarter that Decreased from the same period last year but beat the Street estimates.
+WASHINGTON (dpa-AFX) - Humana Inc (HUM) released earnings for third quarter that Decreased from last year but beat the Street estimates.

-Excluding items, Humana Inc reported adjusted earnings of $527 million or $3.24 per share for the period.
+Excluding items, Humana Inc reported adjusted earnings of $3.24 per share for the period.

 Analysts on average had expected the company to earn $2.83 per share.
 Analysts' estimates typically exclude special items.